-4-D.9.1 Example 1: Determining a Bounding CDF
+10-B.9.1 Example 1: Determining a Bounding CDF

 With the above information, a very simple and approximate earthquake-initiated CDF upper bound can easily be obtained.
 The approach is to calculate the mean annual frequency of the earthquake whose "size" corresponds to 0.30g PGA.
-Let us assume that using the site seismic hazard curves, the mean frequency of earthquakes at 0.30g is found to be $3 \times 10^{-5}/\text{yr}$ .
-With this information, one can reach the following conclusion: "There is high confidence that an earthquake of annual frequency $3 \times 10^{-5}$ , or any smaller earthquake, will not cause a core damage accident."
-This is equivalent to "There is high confidence that the plant's seismic-caused CDF is smaller than $3 \times 10^{-5}/\text{yr}$ ," although to make such a CDF statement in a robust way requires taking careful account of any nonseismic failures or human errors to assure that they are not important.
-Of course, as mentioned in para.
-4-D.7, without further work it is difficult to ascertain exactly how much confidence (85% confidence?
+Let us assume that using the site seismic hazard curves, the mean frequency of earthquakes at 0.30g is found to be 3×10^{-5} /yr.
+With this information, one can reach the following conclusion: "There is high confidence that an earthquake of annual frequency 3×10^{-5} , or any smaller earthquake, will not cause a core damage accident."
+This is equivalent to "There is high confidence that the plant's seismic-caused CDF is smaller than $3 \times 10^{-5}/\text{yr}$," although to make such a CDF statement in a robust way requires taking careful account of any nonseismic failures or human errors to assure that they are not important.
+Of course, as mentioned in 10-B.7, without further work it is difficult to ascertain exactly how much confidence (85% confidence?
 99% confidence?) is embedded in the "high confidence" statement just mentioned.
 Also, this very simple and approximate CDF estimate can be improved upon substantially without much extra effort (see the further examples below).

-4-D.9.2 Example 2: A Bounding CDF for a Slightly Different Case earthquake.
+10-B.9.2 Example 2: A Bounding CDF for a Slightly Different Case

+Let us assume, as a variant case, that Success Path 2 is very weak seismically and that Success Path 1 is thus the only means of shutting down the plant after a major earthquake.
 Then, Success Path 1's HCLPF capacity represents the seismic capacity of the plant as a whole.
 In this case, the SMA finds that "Valve A," with HCLPF = 0.18g PGA, dominates the plant's seismic CDF.
 Again, as in Example 1, we can use the site seismic hazard curves to calculate the mean annual frequency of exceedance of the earthquake whose "size" corresponds to 0.18g PGA.
-Suppose that this mean frequency is found to be $8 \times 10^{-5}$ /yr.
-With this information, one can reach the following conclusion: "There is high confidence that an earthquake of annual frequency $8 \times 10^{-5}$ , or any smaller earthquake, will not cause a core damage accident."
+Suppose that this mean frequency is found to be 8×10^{-5} /yr.
+With this information, one can reach the following conclusion: "There is high confidence that an earthquake of annual frequency 8×10^{-5} , or any smaller earthquake, will not cause a core damage accident."
 This is equivalent to the following: "There is high confidence that the plant seismic-caused mean CDF is smaller than $8 \times 10^{-5}/\text{yr.}''$ (Again, to make such a CDF statement in a robust way requires taking careful account of any nonseismic failures or human errors to assure that they are not important.)
 As with Example 1, without further work it is difficult to ascertain exactly how much confidence (85% confidence?
 99% confidence?) is embedded in the "high confidence" statement just mentioned.
 Furthermore, if two SSCs on the same success path have approximately equal HCLPF seismic capacities that are both "low" and hence "significant," the actual HCLPF capacity of that success path will depend on how these are combined.
-The SMA guidance on this, using the min-max approach [4], has limitations under some circumstances that the analyst should be aware of and would need to overcome if a more accurate result were needed.
+The SMA guidance on this, using the min-max approach [10-4], has limitations under some circumstances that the analyst should be aware of and would need to overcome if a more accurate result were needed.
 Also, again as with Example 1, this very simple and approximate CDF estimate can be improved upon substantially without much extra effort (see the further examples below).